 - UK, Guernsey

 - Sweden, Denmark, Finland, Estonia, Lithuania and Latvia

 Generally, we are unlikely to transfer your personal data outside the European Economic Area (‘EEA’).
 We will only send your data outside of the EEA to:

 - Work with our agents and advisers (including vehicle manufacturers) who we use to help run our businesses.

-Transfer it to Organisations that are part of Privacy Shield.
+- Transfer it to Organisations that are part of Privacy Shield.
 This is a framework that sets privacy standards for data sent between the US and EU countries.
-It makes sure those standards are similar to what is used within the EEA.
+It makes sure those standards are like that used within the EEA.

 - and in limited cases, the law permits us to keep your personal information indefinitely provided we put certain protections in place.

 - 11. Cookies

 - 12. Do we link to other websites?